 What is your favorite word?
 My favorite word is epiphany.

-Describe (in a short paragraph) a significant breakthrough in your development as a writer: For me, a significant breakthrough in my writing has been my ability to write at a high academic level without losing clarity.
+Describe a significant breakthrough in your development as a writer: For me, a significant breakthrough in my writing has been my ability to write at a high academic level without losing clarity.
 In my experience thus far in college, the more advanced one becomes in a subject area, the harder it becomes to maintain clarity for readers who might not have experience in that particular field.
 For me, this has mostly come about when using dense anthropological theory in my writing.
 What ultimately helped me to maintain clarity when working through dense theoretical concepts was to start my writing process with detailed outlines and end the process with more than one interactive close reading of the text where I talk about the ideas in the paper with a friend to gauge clarity.